HEAPLab/TAFFO-submodule-fe/README.md

 Note that when a range or an initial error are attached to arrays or pointers to arrays, they are considered valid and equal for each element of the array
 (one may still inspect the absolute errors attached to intermediate instructions in case elements of an array are not used homogeneously).

-The absolute error computed for each instruction is attached to it as metadata.
+The relative error computed for each instruction is attached to it as metadata.
-Moreover, it is possible to mark some instructions or global variables as targets: TAFFO-EP will keep track of their absolute errors, and display it at the end of the pass (see `Metadata.md`).
+Moreover, it is possible to mark some instructions or global variables as targets: TAFFO-EP will keep track of their relative errors, and display it at the end of the pass (see `Metadata.md`).

 An important caveat: TAFFO-EP uses Alias Analysis to retrieve errors associated to the values loaded by `load` instructions.
 For it to function properly, the input LLVM IR file must be in proper SSA form.